-At University College London Hospitals NHS Foundation Trust (UCLH) we value our reputation for top quality care and financial probity, and conduct our business in an ethical manner.
+At University College London Hospitals NHS Foundation Trust (UCLH) we value our reputation for top quality care and financial probity and conduct our business in an ethical manner.

 The Board of Directors carries out its business in an open and transparent way.
-We are committed to the prevention of bribery as well as to combating fraud and expect those organisations we work with to do the same.
+We are committed to the prevention of bribery as well as to combating fraud and expect the organisations we work with to do the same.
 Doing business in this way enables us to reassure our patients, members and stakeholders that public funds are properly safeguarded.

 On behalf of the UCLH Board of Directors